 How To Select the Right Size Cremation Urn

-A question our customers often ask
+Many of our customers often ask this question.

 - Will the urn be interred in a family cemetery plot or in a mausoleum?

 - Will the urn be held in a columbarium niche?

 - Will all or some of the ashes be stored in a memorial urn displayed in your home?

 - Do family members wish to share the ashes and take home a small keepsake urn?